 - Asking questions to clarify anything you may not understand or are confused about.

-- Give constructive feedback on what they could have improved on.
+- Give constructive feedback on what could have been improved on.

-- Give concrete suggestions on how they could handle the things they found challenging.
+- Give concrete suggestions on how things they found challenging could have been handled.

 5.1 Specific tasks

 Throughout the course, you will work together as a group on a few exercises, especially the final exercises in each session that are not related to the assignment.
 Near the end of the course you will have dedicated time to work on your assignment and complete the tasks given below.
 Before you do any tasks though, decide as a group who will present the project at the end.
 We’d recommend assigning one or two people to be the “presenters”.